| |

 Homemade Sweet Pickle Relish

 Every year we make jars and jar of this sweet pickle relish recipe.
-Its always well received and family often asks us for jars to take home.
-Its full of flavour, amazing on hot dogs or rice and easy to make.
+It’s always well received, and family often asks us for jars to take home.
+It’s full of flavour, amazing on hot dogs or rice, and easy to make.

 Six pretty mason jars full of dill pickled carrots and beans.